What Does Jackfruit Taste Like & How Do You Eat It?

 Each Jackfruit fruit contains several egg-shaped seeds which are 2-3 cm in length.
 Unfortunately, the antinutritional effects of compounds found in raw seeds can lead to a number of digestion issues.
 Because of this, they are eaten after boiling or roasting, after which the seeds contain high amounts of starch and other digestible nutrients.
 Their taste and texture is often described as nutty.1

-As a meat substitute
+Eating Jackfruit as a meat substitute

 The last couple of years have seen the (unripe) jackfruit’s rise as a meat substitute in countries where it is not native.
 Its pulled pork-like texture and neutral flavour have made it a favoured ingredient among consumers looking to cut down on their meat consumption.
 The whole fruit is a common sight in Asian supermarkets in Europe, Australia, and the United States, but consumers often prefer to buy it preserved in brine and tinned.
 This is because cutting up the whole fruit is a tedious and messy process.